Alessandro-Dodon/inflation_forecast/README.md

 **`current.csv`**: Contains US monthly macroeconomic indicators from the Federal Reserve.

-## Results
+## Results Example

-Below is a visualization of the Lasso Regression results from the analysis:
+Below is a visualization of the Lasso Regression results from the analysis (for more insights please visit the slides):

 ![Lasso Results](LassoResults.png)